divblox/divblox.github.io/hello-world.md

 // n3CEV_button Related functionality
 ////////////////////////////////////////////////////////////////////////////////////////////////////////////////
 getComponentElementById(this,"n3CEV_btn").on("click", function() {
-    dxRequestInternal(// divblox's wrapper function for doing a POST request to the server getComponentControllerPath(this),// Get's the path on the server where this component's .php file resides {f:"checkEmailAddress", // Indicates the function that the .php file should execute email_address:getComponentElementById(this,'baNsD_FormControlInput').val() // We are also
+    dxRequestInternal(// Divblox's wrapper function for doing a POST request to the server getComponentControllerPath(this),// Get's the path on the server where this component's .php file resides {f:"checkEmailAddress", // Indicates the function that the .php file should execute email_address:getComponentElementById(this,'baNsD_FormControlInput').val() // We are also
             // sending the email address as input to the .php file.
             // NB!
 CHECK YOUR ELEMENT ID.
-DIVBLOX AUTO-GENERATES
+Divblox AUTO-GENERATES
             // THIS ID, MEANING YOURS MIGHT NOT BE "baNsD_FormControlInput" },
         function(data_obj) {